 A beautiful, grand French chateau-style 14th century house with a restored Georgian kitchen and permanent displys where you can learn more about the history of the house and of Falkirk and the Antonine Wall, a section of which can be found in Callander Park.
 This house is absolutely stunning and has been visited over the centuries by none other than Mary, Queen of Scots, Bonnie Prince Charlie and Queen Victoria.
 It was once home to Alexander, the 5th Lord Livingston, who was Mary, Queen of Scots's Guardian and it was here that her marriage agreement to Frances II of France was signed.

-4. The Dunmore Pineapple
+4. Visit the Dunmore Pineapple

 the Pineapple is a weird and fascinating structure, exactly my kind of thing!
 Dunmore Park is the ancestral home of the Earls of Dunmore and it was John Murray, the 4th Earl of Dunmore, who built a hothouse to store exotic fruits, including pineapples.
 John eventually left Scotland for America where he became the last Colonial Governor of Virginia.
 After he returned to Scotland he created this bizarre 14 metre high pineapple shaped structure on the roof of the building.
 There isn't much to do here other than ogle this funky fruit but you can have a stroll around the walled gardens so it's worth setting aside an hour.